sayouzone/sayou-fabric/docs/get-started/introduction.md

 # Introduction

-**Sayou Data Fabric** is a modular open-source framework designed to streamline the development of production-grade LLM data pipelines.
+**Sayou Data Platform** is a modular open-source framework designed to streamline the development of production-grade LLM data pipelines.

 ---